 In most cases, the dead would be tied and wrapped around the driver’s body to prevent it from falling, he said.

 Some drivers would install wooden planks at the rear of the motorcycle and have the dead lain on its back.
-The body would be wrapped with either blanket or cellophanes.
+The body would be wrapped in either blanket or plastic sheet.

-Molles has been ferrying passengers with his sports-type motorcycle for over a decade already.
+Molles has been ferrying passengers using his sports-type motorcycle for over a decade already.

 The tragedy left 14 persons dead and nine others missing.

 The habal-habal drivers also hauled rescuers and soldiers to the landslide site.

 Gamot said it takes about an hour and 10 minutes to Sitio Panganason at a speed of 50 to 60 kilometers per hour.
 He added that their motorcycles have been modified to increase power.

 When journalists flocked to the area on the first few days of the tragedy, the habal-habal drivers charged P1,500 per motorcycle for a daylong trip.